What You Should Know Before Buying a New Home in Ontario

 It is not unusual for the closing date to be delayed or extended on a new home being built for you because of labour or material shortages, strikes, or the builder’s inability to meet the original delivery deadlines.
 You should prepare yourself for some of these uncertainties and realize that a delay does not automatically void or cancel your agreement.
 Always check the Tarion addendum, included with your agreement, for these critical dates.

-9. Be aware that if it's not written in the agreement, it’s not binding
+9. Be aware that if it’s not written in the agreement, it may not be binding

 All agreements of purchase and sale have what is known as an ‘entire agreement’ or ‘whole agreement’ clause.
 Essentially it provides that you and the builder vendor are only bound by what is written in that particular agreement – nothing more, nothing less.
 This clause is significant in that in the event of any conflict between the terms in your agreement and any sales materials (brochures, ads, etc.), sales pitches, or anything contained within the model/show home, the terms of the agreement will normally prevail.
 The message is clear – if it’s not in writing, it will be treated as if it didn’t happen or doesn’t exist.